IBM-Bluemix-Docs/mass-data-migration/getting-started-export.md

 Before you order a {{site.data.keyword.mdms_short}} device for exporting:

 - You must select the “Export” tile as the migration type from the Mass Data Migration configuration page.
-NOTE: The default is “Import” for the configuration page.
+The default is “Import” for the configuration page.
+{: note}
 - You need to have a provisioned instance of [{{site.data.keyword.cos_full}}](https://{DomainName}/catalog/services/cloud-object-storage){: external} for your {{site.data.keyword.cloud_notm}} account, and have a COS bucket created that contains the data you want exported.
 - Understand your network connection types and speeds.